British Columbia School and Applied Psychology

-Hosted ABLE Developmental Clinic at the Pacific Autism Family Network
+Hosted by ABLE Developmental Clinic at the Pacific Autism Family Network

-APPIC Applications will be accepted for 2021 – 2022 Phase II placements with BCSAP Doctoral Internship Program (APPIC #1865).
+APPIC Applications will be accepted for 2022 – 2023 placements with BCSAP Doctoral Internship Program (APPIC #1865).

 Currently, the Internship Program consists of a single track: School – Community Clinic.
 Five internship positions are offered; a typical position involves a half week (2.25 days) in a school rotation and a half week in a private, full service community clinic rotation.